Hungary wants to do business in West Virginia

 CHARLESTON, W. Va.
-(WOWK) — The Foreign Minister of Hungary was at the capitol with Governor Justice to sign a “Memorandum of Understanding” between the two governments.
-Hungary is looking to partner with the Mountain State with jobs in the petrochemical and high -technology fields.
+(WOWK) — The Foreign Minister of Hungary was at the West Virginia State Capitol with Governor Jim Justice to sign a “Memorandum of Understanding” between the two governments.
+Hungary is looking to partner with the Mountain State with jobs in the petrochemical and high-technology fields.

 “We have two companies from Hungary which have already been carrying out negotiations about locating production and development facilities here,” said Peter Szijjarto, Hungarian Foreign Minister.

-In fact the talks are so specific, that Hungary is looking for a 10-thousand square foot facility, within a one hour’s drive of Charleston.
+In fact, the talks are so specific, that Hungary is looking for a 10,000 square foot facility, within an hour’s drive of Charleston.
 Might the old Hobet Mine property in Boone County be under consideration?

 “I’m following the lead of both these gentlemen.
-Both looked at me like, we can’t answer that right now,” said Gov. Jim Justice, (R) West Virginia.
+Both looked at me like, we can’t answer that right now,” said Gov. Justice, (R-West Virginia).

 Nearly two years ago West Virginia also signed a “Memorandum of Understating” with China Energy, a deal that has yet to bear any fruit.
 The Governor says the Hungarian agreement is different.

 “Today Hungary and the U.S. are allies.
 Great friends.
-The situation with the China situation, is we didn’t have that,” said Gov. Jim Justice, (R) West Virginia.
+The situation with the China situation, is we didn’t have that,” said Gov. Justice.

 The Hungarian Foreign Minster had a busy day, guest lecturing at the University of Charleston, and taping this Sunday’s episode of “Inside West Virginia Politics.”